Authentication Methods

 - Configure the app.

-- Enter the AgentId and Secret into the corresponding fields on the HENGSHI SENSE system's WeCom configuration page.
+- Set the AgentId and Secret fields in the HENGSHI SENSE system's Enterprise WeChat configuration page to match the corresponding fields.

-- Set the app's visibility scope to the root node of the organizational structure.
+- Select the root node of the organizational structure as the app's visibility scope.

 - Configure the app homepage, such as: